bertolo1988/minhaserra-api/README.md

 [seed files](https://knexjs.org/guide/migrations.html#seed-files)

 // TODO:

+// add test to see what happens when description is set as null and empty string, verify translations
 // separate product and product image types
 // store original language near product, find an ISO for language
 // translate name and description to english